Cracked foreskin presents with mild burning, itching, swelling and red patches, and with tight foreskin (phimosis).

 Diabetic patients with uncircumcised men have a high (35%) prevalence of balanitis, which gives them cracks to the foreskin.
 Among men with an acquired tight foreskin, 26% had a history of diabetes.
 Tight foreskin (phimosis) in men with diabetes increases the risk of infection of the foreskin and glans.

 Balanitis xerotica obliterans (BXO) is a chronic, progressive, and sclerosing inflammatory foreskin disease of unknown cause.
 BXO will produce scars and cracks.
+The BXO is very common in diabetics.

 Treatment of the cracks is medical (antifungal, antibiotics and steroids) and surgical (dorsal slit, preputioplasty or circumcision).
 Control of sugar in diabetes patients is critical to managing the above treatment.